Voice over LTE: VoLTE Emergency Calling

 Not all devices that have been sold as 'VoLTE capable' support making calls to Emergency Numbers over 4G/LTE with VoLTE.
 Some carriers and manufacturers have disabled the ability for phones to call Emergency Services with VoLTE and the devices are reliant on 2G or 3G Networks to make calls to Emergency Services.

 In 2022 at the European Emergency Number Association (EENA) Conference Telecoms Expert Rudolf van der Berg made a presentation to the Conference outlining serious compatibility issues with VoLTE Calling and Emergency Calling.
 One of the major issues he raised is that many 4G/LTE Phones (both European & International) are completely unable to call (911/112) Emergency services without the presence of 2G/3G (Circuit Switched Calling) Networks.

 A device can have working VoLTE Calling (IMS Registration) on a network but may not be able to successfully make calls to emergency numbers over 4G.
-For Android devices there are methods to test a device for 4G Emergency Calling support, however such testing can require third-party software and tools to perform.
+For Android devices there are methods to test a device for 4G emergency calling support, however such testing can require third-party software and tools to perform.
 Simply dialing an Emergency Number on a 4G device is not sufficient to test if a device can make VoLTE Emergency Calls.

 Depending on signal strength and other factors a device may default to 2G or 3G networks (if available).
 Furthermore, a 4G/LTE device may say “Emergency Calls Only” within the system settings or notifications area but that message does not prove the device can actually make an Emergency call over 4G/LTE.
-Additionally a device may be configured for 4G Emergency Calls in a given region but fail to connect when placing a 4G Call in another country.
+Additionally a device may be configured for 4G emergency calls in a given region but fail to connect when placing a 4G Call in another country.
 These devices will generally get stuck on 'calling' and the call will never go through, even though a 2G or 3G network is available.

-In March 2024 prior to the Switch-off of 3G Networks in Australia, the Federal Government announced that more than 740,000 4G VoLTE enabled phones may no longer be able to call Emergency Services after the 3G Networks were switched off.
+In March 2024 prior to the switchoff of 3G Networks in Australia, the Federal Government announced that more than 740,000 4G VoLTE enabled phones may no longer be able to call Emergency Services after the 3G Networks were switched off.
 In early April 2024 this number was increased to more than 1 million devices in the media with no change to the government reporting.
 After the completion of the review the number was less than 70,000 of devices that may not be able to call Emergency Services.

-Telstra was originally set to switch off their 3G Network on 30 June 2024.
-Telstra extended their switch off to 31 August in early May 2024.
-On 14 August 2024, Telstra and Optus further extended the 3G switch off date to 28 October 2024.
-Vodafone completed their 3G switch off in early January 2024.
+Evolved packet system fallback

+Evolved packet system (acronym EPS) fallback is a crucial mechanism used in early 5G networks, that switches voice calls to the LTE network through VoLTE whenever Voice over NR (VoNR) is not available or that the user’s equipment (UE) doesn’t support it.

+This mechanism in early 5G deployments allows calls to drop to the widely available LTE network through Single Radio Voice Call Continuity (SRVCC) for handovers or simple redirection to LTE radio access; this prevents dropped calls, even if it inherently brings higher latency.